 Interim Orders of Protection and Plenary Orders of Protection

 When someone obtains an Emergency Order of Protection, they will typically schedule a court date for a Plenary Order of Protection hearing.
 During the Plenary hearing, a judge will listen to your reasons for requesting the protection order and examine evidence that supports your side of the story.
 Your abuser will also be notified of the hearing and given an opportunity to tell his or her side of the story.
 If the judge grants the Plenary Order of Protection, it can last up to two years.
 If you need protection between the termination of the EOP and the start of the Plenary Order of Protection, you may be able to receive an Interim Order of Protection.
 If an abusive person violates any of the terms of a protection order, he or she is subject to immediate arrest and a variety of criminal consequences.

 Contact a Kane County Protection Order Lawyer

 Leaving an abusive spouse or escaping other forms of abuse can be a very daunting endeavor.
 Fortunately, you do not have to face the process alone.
-Shaw Family Law, P.C. can help you with obtaining a protection order, represent you during the Plenary hearing, and ensure that your rights are not violated.
+Shaw Sanders, P.C. can help you with obtaining a protection order, represent you during the Plenary hearing, and ensure that your rights are not violated.
 Call our office at 630-584-5550 today to schedule a free, confidential consultation with an experienced St. Charles family law attorney from our firm.